rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 weight: 5
 ---
 rqlite supports loading [SQLite Run-Time Loadable Extensions](https://www.sqlite.org/loadext.html).
 You can load multiple extensions into rqlite, and take advantage of the wide range of functionality availble via extensions.
 Whether you need advanced data types, custom functions, or new search capabilities, extensions enable you to tailor rqlite to your specific needs.
->The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes with some useful SQLite extensions built-in, but disabled by default.
+>The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes with some useful SQLite extensions built-in.
 Check out the _Docker_ section on this page for more details.

 ## Overview
 Loading an extension is a two-step process: